-Any member who wishes to go forward for the board should complete a nomination form which is available in either office or from our website www.lucancu.ie/Application-forms This should be signed by the nominee and by a proposer and seconder, who should also be members of Lucan District Credit Union.
+Any member who would like to put their name forward for the panel, from which members are put forward to the Board or BOC as vacancies arise, should complete a nomination form which is available in either office or from our website www.lucancu.ie/Application-forms This should be signed by the nominee and by a proposer and seconder, who should also be members of Lucan District Credit Union.

-Any member wishing to go on the panel for consideration in advance of the AGM, should there be vacancies, must ensure that their nominations form is submitted by Friday 7th January 2022 at the latest.
-Where nominees are not put forward at the AGM, they will be placed on a panel for consideration during the coming year should a vacancy on the Board or Board Oversight Committee arise.
+Any member wishing to go on the panel for consideration in advance of the AGM, should there be vacancies, must ensure that their nominations form is submitted by Monday 5th December at the latest.
+If you are not put forward at this AGM, we will place you on the panel to be called up at a future date as required.